Rules for the Trash Cart

 - Paper (junk mail, paperboard, newspaper, magazines, phone books, office paper)

-- Household metal (Cans made of steel, tin and aluminum, kitchen cookware) household plastics (No.1 - 7), plastic bags, and glass jars.
+- Household metal (Cans made of steel, tin and aluminum, kitchen cookware) household plastics (No.1 - 7), and glass jars.

 - Household plastics (No.1 - 7 plastic containers)